Rickard Sandler

-Rickard Johannes Sandler (29 January 1884 – 12 November 1964) was a Swedish Social Democratic politician.
-He served as minister without portfolio in the Swedish government from 10 March 1920 to 30 June 1920, minister for finance from 1 July 1920 to 27 October 1920, minister without portfolio from 13 October 1921 to 19 April 1923, minister of commerce and industry from 14 October 1924 to 24 January 1925, Prime Minister from 24 January 1925 to 7 June 1926, and as minister for foreign affairs from 24 September 1932 to 19 June 1936 and again from 28 September 1936 to 13 December 1939.
-Sandler is the only social democratic prime minister who did not also hold the post of party chairman.
-He is also the second-youngest prime minister of Sweden, aged 41 when he took office.
+Rickard Johannes Sandler (29 January 1884 – 12 November 1964) was a Swedish politician and writer who served as Prime Minister of Sweden from 1925 to 1926.
+He also served as Minister for Foreign Affairs from 1932 to 1939.
+Taking office at age 40, he is both the second-youngest, as well as the only social democratic prime minister to never serve as party leader.
+He represented several constituencies in the Riksdag across more than five decades from 1912 until his death in 1964, making him the longest-serving Member of Parliament in Swedish history.

 Early life and career

 Rickard Sandler was born in Torsåker parish (now Kramfors Municipality), Västernorrland County.
 His father Johan Sandler was a headmaster at a folk high school and later a Member of Parliament.
 After receiving a Bachelor of Arts degree from Uppsala University, Rickard Sandler became a teacher at a folk high school in Kramfors (where his father was headmaster) and another in Brunnsvik.
 After joining the Swedish Social Democratic Youth League, Sandler's political career took off.
 He received a Licentiate of Arts degree in 1911 at the age of 26, after which he became a member of the board of the Social Democratic Party, and would remain a member until 1952.
 In 1917 he became editor-in-chief for Ny Tid, a social democratic newspaper in Gothenburg.